 Figure 2: "Bergbaukunde" - The cover of the original publication (1).

 The history of the society was short.
-Different sources give an overview today, that out of different reasons one of the most respected projects of that time came to an end in 1791.
-On July 24th in 1791, Ignaz von Born died, the French members died during the French revolution and perhaps it was too early in times of political instability for a young society like that.
-Nevertheless, even as the society existed just a short time, the fact that a society like that was founded the first time ever in international science can be seen as a unique and special achievement.
+Different sources give an overview today, that for different reasons one of the most respected projects of that time came to an end in 1791.
+On July 24, 1791, Ignaz von Born died, the French members died during the French revolution and perhaps it was too early in times of political instability for a young society like that.
+Nevertheless, even as the society existed just a short time, the fact that a society like that was founded for the first time ever based on international science can be seen as a unique and special achievement.
 Also the society had members of honor, one of them was Johann Wolfgang von Goethe.

 Basically founded on the minds out of the age of the “Aufklaerung”, a fascinating scientific society that was stunningly modern was created.
 The society was able to tear down walls between nations as well as between former single fields of science and studies or at least to weaken them.